carpentries-incubator/lesson-parallel-python/episodes/delayed-evaluation.md

 | `dask.futures`   | `concurrent.futures` | Control execution, low-level        | ❌      |

 # Dask Delayed
 A lot of the functionalities in Dask is based on an important concept known as *delayed evaluation*.
-We will then go a bit deeper into `dask.delayed`.
+Hence we go a bit deeper into `dask.delayed`.

 `dask.delayed` changes the strategy by which our computation is evaluated.
 Normally, you expect that a computer runs commands when you ask for them, and that you can give the next command when the current job is complete.
 With delayed evaluation we do not wait before formulating the next command.
 Instead, we create the dependency graph of our complete computation without actually doing any work.
 Once we build the full dependency graph, we can see which jobs can be done in parallel and attribute those to different workers.

 To express a computation in this world, we need to handle future objects *as if they're already there*.
 These objects may be referred to as either *futures* or *promises*.

 :::callout
 Several Python libraries provide slightly different support for working with futures.
-The main difference between Python futures and Dask delayed objects is that futures are added to a queue at the point of definition, while delayed objects are silent until you ask to compute.
-We will refer to such 'live' futures as futures and to 'dead' futures (including the delayed) as **promises**.
+The main difference between Python futures and Dask-delayed objects is that futures are added to a queue at the point of definition, while delayed objects are silent until you ask to compute.
+We will refer to such 'live' futures as futures proper, and to 'dead' futures (including the delayed) as **promises**.
 :::

 ~~~python
 from dask import delayed
 ~~~

-The `delayed` decorator builds a dependency graph from function calls.
+The `delayed` decorator builds a dependency graph from function calls:

 ~~~python
 @delayed